 The Compensation Committee of our Board of Directors has granted awards of Performance-Based RSUs ("PSUs") under the LGI Homes, Inc. 2013 Equity Incentive Plan to certain members of senior management based on the three-year performance cycles.
-The PSUs provide for shares of our common stock to be issued based on the attainment of certain performance metrics over the applicable three-year period.
+The PSUs provide for shares of our common stock to be issued based on the attainment of certain performance metrics over the applicable three-year periods.
 The number of shares of our common stock that may be issued to the recipients for the PSUs range from 0% to 200% of the target amount depending on actual results as compared to the target performance metrics.
+The terms of the PSUs provide that the payouts will be capped at 100% of the target number of PSUs granted if absolute total shareholder return is negative during the performance period, regardless of EPS performance.
+The PSUs contain a market condition for amounts recorded above target and require compensation expense based on a derived grant date fair value and are expensed over the applicable period.
+We engaged a third party to perform a valuation analysis on the PSUs by period of grant and our associated expense with PSUs is based on the derived fair value from that analysis.
 The PSUs vest upon the determination date for the actual results at the end of the three-year period and require that the recipients continue to be employed by us through the determination date.
-The PSUs will be settled in shares of our common stock.
+The PSUs can only be settled in shares of our common stock.